piroor/tiny-esm-test-runner/README.md

 ## Benefits

-A testcase written for this testing framework are copletely valid ESModule.
+A testcase written for this testing framework are completely valid ESModule.
 Thus you don't need to put any ugly exceptions for `eslint` about your testcases, and it will allow you to keep testcases more strict easily.

 ## How to create test cases